SpiderLabs/OWASP-CRS-Documentation/making.rst

     SecRule ARGS_GET:username "@contains admin" "id:1,phase:1,t:lowercase,deny"

 One operator is nice but what if I have to apply one operator on multiple rules, for instance I want to check GET parameters and COOKIES.
 ModSecurity provides a way for you to do this.
 You can use the '|' (pipe) to combine two VARIABLES into one rule.
 This pipe can be applied as many times as you want.
 In the example below we combine both GET and POST arguments.
-In fact, this is not neccessary in reality as there is a built in ARGS collections that already does this.
+In fact, this is not necessary in reality as there is a built in ARGS collections that already does this.

 .. code-block:: bash